 The history of the Cornish mining industry is key to understanding the history of Cornish emigration.
 As early as the 1820s Cornish miners were sought after for their skills and migrated, often on temporary contracts, to Central and South America as well as to metal mines in Wales and northern England.
 In the 1830s and 40s, this trickle became a flood as mass emigration began to North America.
 Some of this was at first from marginal and impoverished farming districts in north Cornwall but the majority was from mining areas that at this time were still growing.
 Later, when the economic tide turned against Cornish mining in the 1870s, it was the declining rural mining parishes that supplied the bulk of migrants.

 Most emigrants from the 1840s to the 1870s went to Australia or North America, although the Australian stream was reduced thereafter while emigration to the States continued at a high level.
+(For conditions on board ships to Australia see here.)
 In the 1890s there was a short-term surge to South Africa as gold mines were opened up in the Transvaal.
 By the 1900s inter-continental movement of Cornish miners was well-established, moving between overseas destinations and returning to Cornwall, depending on the changing fortunes of the global mining economy.

 The late nineteenth century figure of the rambling miner was always accompanied however by the movement of families and non-miners, more often to the growing industrial regions of urbanising England, complementing an older tradition of female migrants and craftsmen to towns such as Plymouth, Bristol, Portsmouth and London.